Plymatea/Epicodus-Week--8-Bakery/README.md

 ## RoadMap

-*_Add functionality for various types of Bread and Pastries_ *_Add functionality to include other baked goods._
+* _Add functionality for various types of Bread and Pastries._
+* _Add functionality to include other baked goods._
-*_Stretch: Add additional rooms to move to._
+* _Stretch: Add additional rooms to move to._

 ## License